PawziCat/MART341-WebDesign/Assignment8/README.md

 ### Personal Notes:

 I was unable to put in the accordon menu/table for my programs page.
 I intend to add this if this project is continued into the next week.
+I need to fix the green on the logo, it is not the same color as the webpage theme.